Mediaeval villages and manors

 North of the River Stort lies the Hertfordshire village of Hunsdon which, like Harlow, is listed in the Domesday Book.
 Sir William Oldhall built a large, brick tower house here in 1447.
 The house was bought in 1471 by Edward IV who then granted the property to Thomas Howard when he became Duke of Norfolk.
 In 1525 the house was purchased by Henry VIII who wanted to use it as an escape from the plague in London, because of its 'wholesome air'.
 Over the next nine years Henry spent £2,900 building an E-plan mansion of palatial proportions, with royal apartments, a great gallery and a moat.

-When Thomas Cromwell decided to look for a country seat near the King's house he asked the Abbot of Bury St. Edmonds for a long lease of Harlowbury manor.
-Apparently his request was denied, although a year later the Abbot granted a 60 (later 80) year lease the next year to a William Sumner.
-Perhaps as a way of placating Cromwell, the Abbot granted him a pension of £10 from the manorial income.
+Thomas Cromwell wanted a country seat nearthe King's house, and asked the Abbot of Bury St. Edmonds for a long lease of Harlowbury manor.
+An indenture was drawn up, but never executed.
+Whether this was because Cromwell changed his mind, or some other reason, isn't known.
+In any event, the Abbot granted a 60 (later 80) year lease to a William Summer the next year, at the same time that he granted Cromwell a pension of £10 from the manorial income.

 Prince Edward, later Edward VI, spent much of his youth here, and Hunsdon House can be seen through the open window in the upper left-hand corner of his 1546 portrait.
 And it was while she was living in this house that Mary signed the hated letter of submission to the terms of the oath attached to the Act of Supremacy.